Ongziqin/econ1626-labour-policy-proposal/proposal.md

 Economic research suggests that AI affects labour markets through four major channels:

-Automation of tasks
+1)Automation of tasks
-AI substitutes for workers performing repetitive cognitive or administrative functions such as scheduling, document drafting, data entry, and basic analysis.
+-AI substitutes for workers performing repetitive cognitive or administrative functions such as scheduling, document drafting, data entry, and basic analysis.
-Augmentation of labour productivity
+2)Augmentation of labour productivity
-AI can increase worker efficiency by assisting decision-making, coding, research, and communication.
+-AI can increase worker efficiency by assisting decision-making, coding, research, and communication.
-Creation of new occupations and industries
+3)Creation of new occupations and industries
-AI generates demand for data scientists, AI governance specialists, cybersecurity professionals, and digital infrastructure services.
+-AI generates demand for data scientists, AI governance specialists, cybersecurity professionals, and digital infrastructure services.
-Industrial restructuring and market concentration Large firms with data, computing infrastructure, and capital may gain disproportionate advantages, increasing market concentration and reducing competitive dynamism.
+4)Industrial restructuring and market concentration -Large firms with data, computing infrastructure, and capital may gain disproportionate advantages, increasing market concentration and reducing competitive dynamism.

 These shifts are occurring unevenly across industries and demographic groups.
 Workers with adaptable digital skills are more likely to benefit, while workers in clerical, administrative, and routine service occupations face higher displacement risk.
 Younger workers may adapt more easily than older workers, and regional communities dependent on vulnerable industries may experience concentrated disruption.